-Imbalance Settl ement Group Date of meeting 5 July 2022 Paper number 255/08 Owner/author Angus Fairbairn Purpose of paper For Information Classification Public Document version V1.0
+Imbalance Sett lement Group Date of meeting 5 September 2023 Paper number 269/04 Owner/author Ban Mac / David Thomas Purpose of paper For Decision Classification Public Document version V1.0

-Summary

-In 2018, Elexon agreed to give an annual update on the VoLL parameter following analysis provided to the Imbalance Settlement Group (ISG).
-Note that following the second phase of BSC Modification P305 going live on 1 November 2018, both the LoLP and the VoLL parameter methodologies changed.
-This paper looks at the impacts of these parameter changes, using data from the implementation date of BSC Modification P305 (5 November 2015) to 31 March 2022, and invites the ISG to note our findings.
+Summary In 2018, Elexon agreed to give an annual update on the VoLL parameter following analysis provided to the Imbalance Settlement Group (ISG).
+Following the second phase of BSC Modification P305 going live on 1 November 2018, both the LoLP and the VoLL parameter methodologies changed.
+This paper looks at the impacts of these parameter changes, using data up to 31 March 2023, and invites the ISG to note our findings.